codahale/lockstitch/README.md

 ## ⚠️ WARNING: You should not use this. ⚠️

 Neither the design nor the implementation of this library have been independently evaluated.
-It uses very recent cryptographic algorithms in slightly heterodox ways and may well be just an absolutely terrible idea.
 The design is documented in [`design.md`](design.md); read it and see if the arguments therein are convincing.
+CryptoVerif proofs can be found in the `proofs` directory; read them and see if the models and games therein are accurate.

 In addition, there is absolutely no guarantee of backwards compatibility.